Compensating for Dimensional Changes in Flexible Circuit Fabrication

 Where the dimensional changes of the material are predictable, fabricators can apply scaling factors to tooling or secondary layers.
 The in-process measurements for a given lot can allow fabricators to use scaling factors based on dynamic calculations.
-For instance, the measured scaling factor of a panel may form the basis of creation of its solder paste stencil.
+For instance, the measured scaling factor of a panel may form the basis of the creation of its solder paste stencil.
 Another instance may be of a final drilling program compensated dimensionally for a multilayer circuit.

 Applying Software Compensations

-Alignment systems using software controlled operations can use optical fiducials to detect dimensional shifts and compensate for them.
+Alignment systems using software-controlled operations can use optical fiducials to detect dimensional shifts and compensate for them.
 Such fabrication machines measure these targets present on the outside corners of the panel and perform a dimensional analysis.
 Proper alignment is then a process of applying the necessary X, Y, and theta corrections.

 Fabricators often divide the panel into smaller arrays for handling dimensional changes.
 They do this usually after creating the circuit image.
 As the processing is on subsets of the panel, fabricators effectively gain some of the advantages of small panel alignment, but without compromising the cost advantages of processing a large panel.